SaulBerrenson/BrowserStealer/README.md

 # BrowserStealer (Chrome and Firefox)
-Simple stealer for chrome all version (includes 80+) and all gecko based browser (firefox etc.).
+Simple password stealer for chrome all version (includes 80+) and all gecko based browser (firefox etc.).

 - It's can find firefox from non standart location.
 - All WinApi calls has import table obfucation.